-The start of the 2020 ski season in South America is here thanks to recent May, June and July snowstorms dropping powder in the Andes resorts of Chile and Argentina.
-In fact, some areas are reporting the deepest June since 2005.
-July is off to a big start as well due to several record snow storms.
+The 2020 ski season in South America is here thanks to heavy May, June and July snowstorms dropping powder in the Andes resorts of Chile and Argentina.
+In fact, some areas reported the deepest June since 2005.
+July also saw several record snow storms.
 However this will be a season like no other as the COVID-19 pandemic stands in the way.

 When Do Ski Resorts in South America Open?

 As a rule of thumb, ski resorts in Chile and Argentina generally open in mid to late June.
 When autumn brings earlier snowfall, some resorts open as early as the end of May.
 On a good ski season, resorts remain open into late September to mid-October.

 Will Ski Resorts in Chile and Argentina Open Due to Coronavirus (COVID-19)?

 The big questions for 2020 are:

 - Will the South America ski resorts open due to the current Coronavirus pandemic?